Spanish

 This course explores past and present intersections between the arts and sciences in Latin America and the Caribbean through a multidisciplinary and interdisciplinary approach.
 The purpose of this course is to examine areas or interaction between the arts, films, and literature with selected areas of knowledge related to STEM.
 In this manner, Latin America and the Caribbean are represented as in a creative and critical dialogue with aspects of Modernity and Modernization.
 This course is especially appropriate for students who expect to complete their IQP and MQP at WPI project centers in Latin America and the Caribbean.

-This course will be offered in 2021-22, and in alternating years thereafter.
+This course will be offered in academic years ending in even numbers.